 Reporting is a powerful app for Confluence that gives great power to the user.
-This can be overwhelming sometimes as the vast array of features can be confusing, and knowing which feature to use that's suitable for your use case is important so that you do not tax your Confluence instance and cause performance issues.
+This can be overwhelming sometimes as the vast array of features can be confusing, and knowing which features are suitable for your use case is important so that you do not tax your Confluence instance and cause performance issues.

-This page documents our suggested best practices for using the powerful Reporting macros and what common mistakes to avoid.
+This page documents our suggested best practices for using the powerful Reporting macros and some common mistakes to avoid.

 Suggested best practices